-In the Component pane we see by the red text in the coordinate system read-out for the mexico layer that Manifold is warning us the originating format of that drawing did not assign an initial coordinate system.
+In the Info pane we see by the red text in the coordinate system read-out for the mexico layer that Manifold is warning us the originating format of that drawing did not assign an initial coordinate system.

-We click on the coordinate system picker button in the Component pane.
+We click on the coordinate system picker button in the Info pane.
 We know (see the Notes below) that this particular shapefile uses Latitude / Longitude projection so that is what we want to assign.

 Because the mexico drawing was brought into the project without a coordinate system being specified, Manifold only allows one action, assigning the initial coordinate system.
 Choosing Assign Initial Coordinate System unfolds a menu that allows one of several choices: